E3nviction/sodium/README.md

 font=None                   : The sodium.Font of the button
-font_family=None            : The font family of the button font_size=20                : The font size of the button label_x="center"            : The horizontal alignment of the button's text ("left", "center", "right") label_y="center"            : The vertical alignment of the button's text ("top", "center", "bottom") disabled=False              : Whether the button is disabled or not on_click_func=None          : The function that will be called when the button is pressed on_click_args=None          : The arguments that will be passed to the `on_click_func` function
+font_family=None            : The font family of the button font_size=20                : The font size of the button label_horizontal="center"   : The horizontal alignment of the button's text ("left", "center", "right") label_vertical="center"     : The vertical alignment of the button's text ("top", "center", "bottom") disabled=False              : Whether the button is disabled or not on_click_func=None          : The function that will be called when the button is pressed on_click_args=None          : The arguments that will be passed to the `on_click_func` function